gvwilson/sensibleadventures/nardica/nardica.md

 "Seems like I don't know nothin' these days."

 "Aw, that ain't true,"
-Honesty's father said.
+Honesty's First said.
-"Here."
+Her face and smile were more practiced versions of her grand-younger's.
+Where Honesty had temporary tattoos, her First had a fine network of scars left behind by some long-ago accident.
-He tossed the piece of tech he'd been patiently scraping clean to Iffy.
+She tossed the piece of tech she'd been patiently scraping clean to Iffy.
 "Bet you know what that's for."

-Iffy turned it over in her hands.
+Iffy caught it and turned it over in her hands.
+It was made of metal, and heavier than she'd have guessed.
 Microparticles of ocean plastic had worked themselves into its tiny intricate gears, giving it the all-too-familiar soapy feel of age and neglect.
-Some of the different kinds of plastic would have welded to each other, she knew, weaving a hard fractal mass through the gears that couldn't be pulled out without tearing off their tiny teeth.
+Some of the different kinds of plastic would have welded to each other, weaving a hard fractal mass through the gears that couldn't be pulled out of them without tearing off their tiny teeth.
 It would take hours of patient work with ice, acids, and micro-manipulators to tease it all apart, and at the end all they'd have would be---

-"It's a differential separator pump," she said to Honesty's father as the shapes came together in her head to form an answer.
+"It's a differential separator pump," she said to Honesty's First as the shapes came together in her head to form an answer.
 "Prob'ly hooks up to a centrifuge or somethin' for filterin' blood durin' surgery."

 "Really?"
-Honesty's father passed it to his brother, who studied it for a moment, shrugged as if to say, "Could be," and handed it back.
+Honesty's First passed it to her Second, who studied it for a moment, shrugged as if to say, "Could be," and handed it back.

-Honesty's father set it back down on his workbench and picked up his long-cold tea.
+Honesty's First set it back down on her workbench and picked up her own long-cold tea.
-"Y'oughta come by more often---there'd be plenty for you t' do, an' the missus is alluz happy t'have one more fer dinner."
+"Y'oughta come by more often---there'd be plenty for you t' do, an' we's alluz happy t'have one more fer dinner."

 "Thanks," Iffy mumbled.
 She drained the last of her own tea and stood up.